dfinke/ImportExcel/README.md

 # What's new

+#### 4/10/2018
+-New parameter `-ReZip`
+Thanks to [Justin Grote](https://github.com/JustinGrote) for finding and fixing the error that Excel files created do not import to PowerBI online.
+Plus, thank you to [CrashM](https://github.com/CrashM) for confirming the fix.

+Super helpful!

 #### 3/31/2018
 - Updated `Set-Format`
     * Added parameters to set borders for cells, including top, bottm, left and right